Do You Need Air Conditioning On A Houseboat?

 If the river or lake that your houseboat is on has something similar than the cooler water temperatures could have a HUGE impact on the temperatures inside your houseboat.
 If the water is 60-70 degrees then that cold will keep your interior boat temps much cooler than if the water is 80+ degrees.

-Related Post Can You Live Anywhere On A Houseboat?
+Related Post Can Anyone Drive a Houseboat?

 This is the exact same effect that many basements will have during the summertime.
 Since they are mostly underground then the temperature in many unfinished basements will stay virtually the same year around since the ground temps don’t change much throughout the year.